 Hopefully this guide has helped you decide what island(s) you want to spend your well-earned vacation on.
 Being a very popular travel guide we also have prepared some sample itineraries for the Big Island and O‘ahu for you that will help you plan out the specifics of your holiday.

 For the Big Island we recommend you have a look at our 7-day itinerary.
 We also have written shorter itineraries (from half a day to five days), have a look at our itinerary overview if those vibe better with your travel plans.

-For Oahu our Oahu overview article and our series of things to do in Kailua, Honolulu, the rugged leeward coast, the tropical and lush windward coast, and the north Shore articles are a good place to start planning your trip.
+For O‘ahu our O‘ahu overview article and our series of things to do in Kailua, Honolulu, the rugged leeward coast, the tropical and lush windward coast, central O‘ahu, and the North Shore articles are a good place to start planning your trip.